 - Family Planning and Genetic Services Referrals.
 For clients eligible for Medicaid who need genetic services or family planning services, a referral should be made.
-Information about Medicaid-covered genetic services is available in the Medical and Nursing Specialists, Physicians, and Physician Assistants Handbook (Vol. 2, Provider Handbooks) and information about family planning services is available in Section 2, "Medicaid Title XIX Family Planning Services" in the Gynecological, Obstetrics, and Family Planning Title XIX Services Handbook (Vol. 2, Provider Handbooks).
+Information about Medicaid-covered genetic services is available in the Medical and Nursing Specialists, Physicians, and Physician Assistants Handbook (Vol. 2, Provider Handbooks) and information about family planning services is available in Section 2, "Medicaid Title XIX Family Planning Services".
 If a THSteps medical provider also provides family planning, the provider may inform clients that these services are available. - ECI Referrals.
 Federal and state law requires providers to refer children as soon as possible, but no longer than 7 days after identification of a suspected developmental delay or disability to the local ECI program for children who are birth through 35 months of age regardless if a referral was made to another qualified provider.
 The provider may call the local ECI program or the Health and Human Services Office of the Ombudsman at 1-877-787-8999 to make referrals.
 Children who are 3 years of age and older with a suspected developmental delay or disability should be referred to the local school district. - WIC Referrals.
 Clients who are birth through 5 years of age or who are pregnant are eligible for WIC and should be referred to WIC for nutrition education and counseling, and food benefits.

-Referto: Section, "Table of Contents" in the Medicaid Managed Care Handbook (Vol. 2, Provider Handbooks) for more information about referrals.
+Referto: Section, "Table of Contents" for more information about referrals.

-4.1.6 THSteps Medical Checkup Facilities
+4.1.4 THSteps Medical Checkup Facilities